 We mined the literature for strategies plus revealed some tricks from our seasoned writers to help you get your manuscript written and published.

-In this document we focused our attention on manuscripts since they are one of the most common types of medical writing.
-However, these are techniques that can be useful for any medical writing projects.
+In this document, we focused our attention on manuscripts since they are one of the most common types of medical writing.
+However, these are techniques that can be useful for any medical writing project.

 When you’re writing for a scientific audience it’s important to write with three C’s in mind:

 - Clear: Don’t be ambiguous or leave anything to the imagination.

 - Concise: Use brief, simple language and avoid repetition/redundancy.

 - Correct: Be accurate, and don’t overstate the significance of your results.

 Good medical writing is never more complicated than it needs to be.